NBISweden/workshop-r/Exercises/Vectors.md

 -   Logical = TRUE or FALSE (or NA)
 -   Integer = Numbers that can be represented without fractional component
--   Numeric = Any number that is not a complex number.
+-   Numeric = Any number that is not a complex number
 -   Character = Text

-In many cases the mode of on entry is determined by the content so if you save the value 5.1 as a variable in R, the variable will by R automatically be recognised as numeric.
+In many cases the mode of an entry is determined by the content so if you save the value 5.1 as a variable in R, the variable will by R automatically be recognised as numeric.
 If you instead have a text string like "hello world" it will have the mode character.
 Below you